ratmarrow/GoldSrc-Character-Controller/README.md

 2. Copy the "addons" folder from this repository into the project folder for your Godot project.
 3. Enable "GoldSrc Character Controller" in your project's addon page.
 4. Reload your project.
-5. Drop the "Pawn" scene into whatever other scenes you need it in.
+5. Drop the "Player" scene into whatever other scenes you need it in.

 ## Setup